528664-007/Edge-AI-Geospatial-Infrastructure-Asset-Reporter/README.md

 overgrowth — from image feeds, geotagging each detection, and turning the results into a live operational dashboard and automated PDF reports.

-It's built to run entirely on commodity edge hardware: a single **NVIDIA RTX 3050 (6GB VRAM)** for GPU-accelerated inference, with a graceful, fully-functional **multi-threaded CPU fallback** for machines without a discrete GPU.
+Its built to run entirely on commodity edge hardware: a single **NVIDIA RTX 3050 (6GB VRAM)** for GPU-accelerated inference, with a graceful, fully-functional **multi-threaded CPU fallback** for machines without a discrete GPU.
 No cloud API calls, no external inference service, no